nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `tag /e <INDEX> <TAG>`

 > Edits the name of the tag at the specific `<INDEX>`.
-> The index refers to the index number shown in the tag list.
+> The index refers to the index number shown in the tag list
 > The index **must be a positive integer** 1, 2, 3, ...

 Examples: